ernest-lamptey/weather_app/README.md

 - **index.html**: Customize the layout.
 - **style.css**: Adjust the styles and look.
 - **main.js**: Tweak the functionality or add new features.
-- **environment.js**: Add your environment.js file and export your apiKey from Open Weather to get the app working

 ## Contributing